aaai-kdf2020/aaai-kdf2020.github.io/_pages/call_for_papers.md

 <h2>Submissions</h2>

 We invite submissions of relevant work that be of interest to the workshop.
 All submissions must be original contributions, following the [AAAI-20 formatting guidelines](https://www.aaai.org/Publications/Templates/AuthorKit20.zip).
 We accept two types of submissions - full research paper no longer than 8 pages and short/poster paper with 2-4 pages.
 Submission will be accepted via [EasyChair submission website](https://easychair.org/conferences/?conf=kdf2020).
 Any submission questions, write to the organizer at kdf2020@easychair.org.

+All accepted papers will be presented as posters and some may be selected as oral presentations.
+At least one author of each accepted submission must attend the workshop to present their work.
+All accepted papers will be posted on this website.